 An A/B test has to be designed very carefully to make it meaningful.
 In addition to the importance of some statistics aspects, it is central that the test is measuring a business-wise reasonable outcome and that the test is fair.
 Does one want to maximize the number of clicks, time spent on reading articles, number of purchases or total monetary sum of purchases?
 For example, a machine learning algorithm providing personalized recommendations may not beat the list of most popular products or a customer specific list of most consumed products when comparing the number of clicks (think of daily groceries, games, music).
 The benefits can be more long-term when the customer explores and becomes more familiar with the entire offering of the business.

 The common direction seems to be towards maximizing the customer lifetime value, best achieved by keeping the customer happy and engaged for a long time.
 A news site, for example, could maximize short-term number of clicks by clickbait headlines with rubbish content, but they probably prefer maintaining a brand of high-quality journalism.
 Defining the customer lifetime value and choosing the roadmap towards maximizing it is non-trivial, mathematical and greatly varies case by base, but should be measurable by long term revenue.

 We encourage all e-business to keep on improving the recommendations and personalization on their websites to stay competitive.
 I can only imagine all the rules, algorithms and past A/B-tests behind the amazingly addictive recommender engine in YouTube that so often seems to guess what I want.

 Jussi Ahola, Director, Data & AI Services

-Read the first and second part of this blog series:
+Read parts 1, 2 and 4 of this blog series: